 High Risk – Second Hand

-The USN retired its fleet of S3B Viking carrier borne ASW aircraft to the desert bone yards a couple of years ago (end of 2009).
-A 2004 Full Scale Fatigue Test by LM determined that the airframe fatigue life could be as high as 23,000 hours (the average number of flight hours on all S3’s at the time being less than 13,000 hours).
-Of course flying these aircraft from runways would eat up the life much slower than catapult launches and arrested landings.
-The main problem is that the USN removed the sono-bouy launchers and acoustic processing equipment during the 1990’s.
-However upgrades to the rest of the aircraft were constant up to its requirement.
-I suggest we could probably get these aircraft dirt cheap, and we could buy twice as many as we need in order to strip aircraft for spares etc. I label this as high risk because we would need to buy new (or re-integrate) original sonobouy launchers, the sonobouy receiver and acoustic processor of the Merlin HM2 could be fitted, but this would mean integration and would cost some money.
+The USN retired its fleet of S3B Viking carrier-borne ASW aircraft to the desert boneyards a couple of years ago (end of 2009).
+A 2004 Full-Scale Fatigue Test by LM determined that the airframe fatigue life could be as high as 23,000 hours (the average number of flight hours on all S3’s at the time being less than 13,000 hours).
+Of course, flying these aircraft from runways would eat up the life much slower than catapult launches and arrested landings.
+The main problem is that the USN removed the sono-bouy launchers and acoustic processing equipment during the 1990s.
+However, upgrades to the rest of the aircraft were constant up to its requirement.
+I suggest we could probably get this aircraft dirt cheap, and we could buy twice as many as we need in order to strip aircraft for spares etc. I label this as high risk because we would need to buy new (or re-integrate) original sonobouy launchers, the sonobouy receiver and acoustic processor of the Merlin HM2 could be fitted, but this would mean integration and would cost some money.

-However its most high risk because integrating new kit can cause problems, which equal budget increases and delays.
-However with respect to the rumour that the FAA might be flying the MPA’s – this is a jet aircraft which might allow us to keep some FAA pilots current on jets, and it only has a small crew of 4, so the wages bill would not be too steep !
+However, its most high risk because integrating a new kit can cause problems, which equal budget increases and delays.
+However with respect to the rumour that the FAA might be flying the MPA’s – this is a jet aircraft which might allow us to keep some FAA pilots current on jets, and it only has a small crew of 4, so the wages bill would not be too steep!